 Sourcing Standards and tools

-Flagship sustainability projects and initiatives gain Olam Livelihood Charter (OLC) status when they address all 8 principles of interest-free finance, improved yield, labour practices, market access, quality, traceability, social investment and environmental impact.
-It results in better productivity and returns for farmers and sustainability assured for our clients.
-In 2016, The OLC and project initiatives reached close to 30,000 coffee farmers.
-These initiatives are geared to help smallholders increase farm productivity and profitability while enabling us to offer sustainable, traceable and socially responsible coffees from various origins.
-Read more here.
+Flagship sustainability projects and initiatives gain Olam Livelihood Charter (OLC) status when they address all 8 principles of access to finance, improved yields, labor practices, market access, quality, traceability, social investment and environmental impact.
+The OLC results in better productivity and returns for farmers and sustainability assured for our clients.
+In 2016, The OLC and project initiatives reached close to 30,000 coffee farmers across multiple origins.
+These initiatives are geared to help smallholders increase farm productivity and profitability while enabling us to offer sustainable, traceable and socially responsible coffees from various producing countries.

 Olam Coffee works with many certifications/verifications such as 4C, Rainforest Alliance, UTZ, FLO, Organic, Starbucks C.A.F.E.
 Practices, AAA Nespresso, among others.
 A significant amount of the coffee we trade is certified/verified.
 Recently, our coffee plantations in Africa achieved Rainforest Alliance and UTZ certifications for over 2,500 hectares (ha) of planted Arabica coffee.
 Our subsidiaries Aviv in Tanzania and the Northern Coffee Corporation Ltd (“NCCL”) in Zambia now meet the growing demand from international specialty coffee customers for single-estate, certified, traceable volumes.